Umbagog Lake State Park

 Please note: The main operating season for the campground is Memorial Day to Columbus Day.
 Outside of the main camping season, (early spring and late fall) camping is first come, first serve and weather permitting.
 Staffing, services, and facilities may be limited during this time.
 Please use iron ranger (self-service pay station) to make payment.

-*Cabins: Weekly reservations are from Saturday to Saturday; check with the campground office for walk-in options.
-The fee covers two adults and up to four children in Cabin 1 and 2 and 2 people in Cabin 4.
+Cabins: Weekly reservations are from Saturday to Saturday; check with the campground office for walk-in options.
+The fee covers two adults and up to four children.

 Are pets allowed at Umbagog Lake State Park?

 Leashed pets are permitted in the base campground area but at not permitted in cabins at Ellis Camps.
 Pets are prohibited in the beach-front day use area, and remote campsites in the Umbagog National Wildlife Refuge (campsites R1, R2, R3, R4, R5, R9, R10, R13, R14, R15, R16, R18, R21, R22, R23, R28, R29, R30 and R32).
 See the NH State Parks Pets Policy for more information.

 Keep Your Parks Clean

 Through the Carry-In/Carry-Out Program, you can help us keep your parks clean and beautiful by carrying out whatever you carry in.
 Thank you for your cooperation and remember to recycle.

 For listings of current advisories, please visit the State of New Hampshire, Department of Environmental Services Beach Advisories website page.